HarperDB/documentation/versioned_docs/version-4.6/getting-started/quickstart.md

 ## Setup Your Project

-If you have installed Harper locally, start by cloning the Harper application template:
+If you have installed Harper locally, start by cloning the [Harper Application Template](https://github.com/HarperDB/application-template) :

 ```bash
 git clone https://github.com/HarperDB/application-template my-app